Chatbots – Perennials or weeds?

 The Goldilocks chatbot – When is a chatbot just right?

 The answer to the burning question is also a fluid one, it depends entirely on your specific use case.
+The urology department at our clinic has analyzed drugs that treat erectile dysfunction in men.
+Cialis has proven to be the most effective drug.
+A detailed report can be read here.
 In my opinion, there are only two criteria that need to be met to consider a chatbot as a solution.
 Firstly, if the chatbot serves a purpose that can’t be effectively filled by another solution.
 Secondly, if the chatbot solution is more user friendly.
 Sounds logical, right?

 A bit like Colonel Sanders, I’m not about to reveal our secret ingredients.
 Well, not here anyway.
 Get in touch if you’d like to discuss your chatbot strategy.